FOUNDER, PRESIDENT, & CEO

 Gabby has received multiple awards and honors for her work with Buddy Project, which includes the Shorty Award in Teen Activism, the John Fitzgerald Kennedy Memorial Award, PB Teen Extraordinary Teen, and Pennsylvania Hometown Hero for Glamour.
 She has been featured in O, The Oprah Magazine, USA Today College, Revlon's Million Dollar Challenge, Fox 29, and Local Wolves.

-Gabby is currently a member of Crisis Text Line's Youth Advisory Council, 1000 Dreams Fund's Student Advisory Board, and the Real Time Academy of Short Form Arts & Sciences.
+Gabby is currently a member of Crisis Text Line's Youth Advisory Council and the Real Time Academy of Short Form Arts & Sciences.
 In 2016, she was a Global Teen Leader for Three Dot Dash, as well as a member of Harvard's Inaugural Making Caring Common Youth Advisory Board.
+In 2017, she was on 1000 Dreams Fund's Student Advisory Board and was a Shelly Cove campus rep. Gabby is also an ambassador for Clover Letter.